rushitnshah/Quora-Insincere-Questions-Classification/README.md

 # CS412-HW5
 Contains all files required to be submitted for the coding part of hw5

+NOTE: My best results were obtained using an RNN.
+The model which I trained is too big (170MB) a file to upload yo either gradescope/github.
+Its results are illustrated in the jupyter notebook though.

 Name: Rushit Shah
 CS412 - Intro to ML - HW5